pwikapanel/illustrator-panel/README.md

 ```
 To use the `Svija Tools` panel inside the repository, create a symlink:

-First, drag the repository Finder window onto Terminal then move the address between the quotes.

-From within the repository, at the top level:
+From within the repository, at the top level, paste:
 ```
-repo=""
+repo=
 ```
+Then drag the repository Finder window onto the Terminal window.

 It should look like this:
 ```
-repo="/Users/XXX/Repositories/tools"
+repo=/Users/XXX/Repositories/tools
 ```
 Create the symlink:
 ```